nais/doc/docs/operate/cli/reference/debug.md

 Creates a debug pod in the same namespace as the target workload.

 `nais debug app` creates a debug container in the "live" pod, meaning it’s not a copy of the original pod.
-If you exit this command with `exit`, you cannot reconnect or attach again, because the debug container is terminated.
-To reconnect, simply run `nais debug app` again, this will create a new debug container in the same pod.
+If you exit this command, you cannot reconnect or attach again, because the debug container is terminated.
+To debug, simply run `nais debug app` again, this will create a new debug container in the same pod.
 See [tidy](#tidy) to clean up the pod you just debugged.

 `nais debug app --copy app` creates a copy of the original pod in the same namespace.
 This is useful if you want to debug the pod without affecting the live pod, useful for debugging production workloads.
-If you exit this command with `exit`, you can reconnect or attach again by running `nais debug app --copy app` again.
+If you exit this command, you can reconnect/attach again by running `nais debug app --copy app` again.
 See [tidy](#tidy) to clean up the pod you just debugged.

 ```bash
 ```bash